Antonio Guzmán Blanco: 1885-1899: Third and final term

 In 1886, he again assumed the presidency.

 During the rule of Guzmán as governor of a few states (from 1871) in the late 1880s when he was known by the epithet "Illustrious American", Venezuela witnessed all round development (development of Caracas is largely attributed to him) and coffee production in Venezuela increased rapidly as there was an additional support in the form of loans from foreign countries.

-According to some historians, Guzmán Blanco led a fairly steady Venezuelan government that was allegedly ripe with corruption.
+According to some historians, Guzmán Blanco led a fairly steady Venezuelan government that was allegedly rife with corruption.
 Guzmán Blanco reportedly stole money from the treasury, abused his power, and, after a disagreement with a bishop, expelled any clergy who disagreed with him and seized property belonging to the Catholic Church.
 When facing severe disapproval during his administration, Guzmán Blanco ordered the body of Simon Bolivar to be exhumed and reburied in the National Pantheon of Venezuela to espouse Bolivar's ideals, despite the two men's opposing views.

 His successor, the undistinguished Hermógenes López, was also understood to be under his influence.